St Helen and St Katharine

-St. Helen and St. Katharine is a private girls' day school in Abingdon, Oxfordshire.
+St. Helen and St. Katharine is a private girls' day school in Abingdon, Oxfordshire, the United Kingdom.

 History

 St. Helen's School, Abingdon was founded in 1903 by the Community of St Mary the Virgin to provide a Christian education for girls.
 In 1938, St Helen's merged with Wantage-based St. Katharine's School, which had been founded in 1894.
 The merged schools became St. Helen & St. Katharine, in Abingdon.

 The present school

-St. Helen and St. Katharine is an independent day school for girls and young women located on the outskirts of Abingdon.
+St. Helen and St. Katharine is an independent day school for girls on the outskirts of Abingdon.
 720 pupils, aged 9 to 18, study on a campus of Edwardian and modern buildings, set in 22 acres.

-Bursaries of up to 100% of the fees are available to pupils from Year 7 and are based on means-tested assessments of financial circumstances.

-St Helen and St Katharine enjoys close links with Abingdon School to add an element of co-education, with some joint sixth form teaching and classes as well as collaboration in other areas, including music, drama, debating and many social events, as well as a joint school bus service.

-Together with Abingdon School, the school has an exchange program with the Ratsgymnasium Bielefeld in the German city of Bielefeld.

 Buildings

-The original school building dates from 1906, enhanced by extensive building programmes in the late 20th and early 21st century.
-Developments include a Performing Arts Centre; a library facility which includes ICT Suites, a lecture theatre and a careers library which opened in 2010; and a Science Centre (2014) with 12 laboratories and a three-storey glass atrium event space.
-A sports centre with rowing suite, indoor cycle studio and fitness gym was added in 2016.

-In 2023, the school opened a new Sixth Form Centre, the Benedict Building, featuring 9 classrooms, a Higher Education Library, independent and group study spaces, a lecture hall and café.
+The original school building dates from 1906, and there were building programmes in the late 20th and early 21st century.
+In 2023, the school opened a sixth form centre, the Benedict Building, with nine classrooms, a higher education Library, independent and group study spaces, a lecture hall and café.